Limited Company Business Loans

 Invoice financing allows you to unlock up to 95% of your unpaid invoice value.
 So if you’ve got a customer invoice outstanding for £50,000, you could release up to £47,500 immediately.
 When your customer pays the invoice, the lender will deduct fees from the outstanding amount and release the remainder back to you.

 Crowdfunding can be a great way to determine the level of interest in your product while raising much-needed funds.
 Users around the world can pay to back your product in return for a pat on the back or the finished product once it’s ready, all dependent on how much money they invest in your project.
 Many restaurants have started in this way, and in return for monetary backing, backers have received an invitation to a private launch party or a meal for four people.

 Suggested reading: Should you crowdfund for your business?

 Applying for a limited company loan is quick and straightforward.
-Simply fill in our short form with basic information about your company and receive quotes from our trusted UK lenders direct to your inbox.
-That’s what’s so great about a loan comparison service, it’s free, and you barely have to lift a finger!
+Simply fill in our short form with basic information about your company and we'll instantly match you to the right lenders on our panel.
+That's what's so great about a loan comparison service, it's free, and you barely have to lift a finger!

-There’s zero obligation to accept any of the quotes presented to you by our lenders.
+After you've seen your limited company loan options, you can request quotes from the lenders you choose.
+There’s zero obligation to accept any of the lender quotes.
 Take your time to compare quote offers before deciding what your next move is.
 Applying for business finance isn’t a decision you should take lightly.

-If you do decide to proceed with one of our lenders, you’ll complete your application with them directly.
+If you do decide to proceed with one of our lenders, you’ll complete the final steps of the application with them directly.